-During the normal course of business, we develop training courses and related materials that we sell to our customers.
+During the normal course of business, we develop training courses and related materials that we sell to our clients.
 Capitalized curriculum development costs include certain expenditures to develop course materials such as video segments, course manuals, and other related materials.
 Generally, curriculum costs are capitalized when there is a major revision to an existing course that requires a significant re-write of the course materials or curriculum.
 Costs incurred to maintain existing offerings are expensed when incurred.
-In addition, development costs incurred in the research and development of new curriculum and software products to be sold, leased, or otherwise marketed are expensed as incurred until technological feasibility has been established in accordance with Statement of Financial Accounting Standards (SFAS) No. 86, Accounting for the Costs of Computer Software to be Sold, Leased, or Otherwise Marketed (FASC 985-20-25), and Emerging Issues Task Force (EITF) Issue 96-6, Accounting for the Film and Software Costs Associated with Developing Entertainment and Educational Software Products (FASC 985-705-S99).
+In addition, development costs incurred in the research and development of new curriculum and software products to be sold, leased, or otherwise marketed are expensed as incurred until technological feasibility has been established.

-During fiscal 2009, we capitalized costs incurred for the development of new leadership offerings, as well as for various other courses.
+During fiscal 2010, we capitalized costs incurred for the development of new leadership offerings, as well as for various other courses.
 Capitalized development costs are generally amortized over a five-year life, which is based on numerous factors, including expected cycles of major changes to curriculum.
-Capitalized curriculum development costs are reported as a component of other long-term assets in our consolidated balance sheets and totaled \$6.3 million and \$6.8 million at August 31, 2009 and 2008.
+Capitalized curriculum development costs are reported as a component of other long-term assets in our consolidated balance sheets and totaled \$5.0 million and \$6.3 million at August 31, 2010 and 2009.
 Amortization of capitalized curriculum development costs is reported as a component of cost of sales.

 In fiscal 2008, we analyzed the expected future revenues and corresponding cash flows expected to be generated from our The 7 Habits interactive program and concluded that the expected future revenues, less direct selling and maintenance costs, were insufficient to cover the carrying value of the corresponding capitalized development costs.
 Accordingly, we recorded a \$1.5 million impairment charge in the fourth quarter of fiscal 2008 to write the carrying value of this program down to its net realizable value.
-No impairment charges were recorded in fiscal 2009.
+No impairment charges were recorded in fiscal years 2010 or 2009.